rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 # Version History

+* 4.7.0 - Update Get Asset Vulnerabilities with new input and output
 * 4.6.0 - Update Get Asset Vulnerabilities with new output | Fix issue with RequestParams object set function
 * 4.5.0 - Update to Asset Search action to allow search result limiting and sorting
 * 4.4.3 - Update to error handling and documentation around console URL in connection